RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 Earlier our system prompt was just "You are a chatbot"  But now our system prompt is "You are a chatbot and you have to keep your answers short to 2-3 words that's all."
 <img width="1366" height="645" alt="image" src="https://github.com/user-attachments/assets/09f59330-1893-4213-b138-70cdc9baca04" />

+## Module 3 Lesson 2 Begins

+## What we have learned in the Lessons of Video 2
+   We learned how we can save our prompts in the prompt template.
+   These saved prompts include list of templated messages & optional model configuration and also optionally constructed output.
+   We can pull these prompts directly in our code and also push these prompts up from our code into SDK.

+## Hence Now we will Begin our Work According to lesson 2 Video